bmccutchanjr/PAWS/README.md

 Clicking on an animal's name will link to another page with additional information about that animal.
 A volunteer can log interaction time from this page with a few mouse clicks.

-You'll need a User ID and password to do that however.
+But you'll need a User ID and password to do that.
 Use 'volunteer' as both User ID and password.

 As you might expect, volunteers don't have access to the administration pages.
 Log in as 'admin' if you want to look at that.
 The User ID and password are both 'admin'.

 'admin' can make changes to the animals, but not the people.
-A page exists to manage people but it's just for demonstration purposes.
-There are no cooresponding APIs on the server.
+A page exists to manage people but it's just for demonstration purposes and there are no cooresponding APIs on the server.

 ---
 [#install]